kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 `InPlace` is being built assuming that it will be running on a Kubernetes version of at least 1.34 with the beta version of [KEP-1287: In-Place Update of Pod Resources](https://github.com/kubernetes/enhancements/issues/1287) enabled.
 Should these conditions not be true, the VPA shall not be able to scale your workload at all.

+**Kubernetes 1.36+ Considerations**: Starting with Kubernetes 1.36, infeasible resize requests are rejected at the API server level rather than being accepted and later marked as `Infeasible` by the kubelet.
+The `InPlace` mode handles both scenarios through unified infeasible attempt tracking:
+- **Pre-1.36**: When resize status is `Infeasible`, VPA stores `spec.resources` (which reflects the attempted values)
+- **1.36+**: When patch fails with infeasibility error, VPA stores the attempted recommendation

+In both cases, VPA only retries when the recommendation changes from the stored values.
+This ensures consistent behavior across Kubernetes versions without requiring user configuration.

 ## Implementation History